mariobox/mariosanchez.org/content/post/pom.md

 "Studying a specific person can be dangerous because we tend to study extreme examples."

-"<mark>The more extreme the outcome, the less likely you can apply its lessons to your own life, because the more likely the outcome was influenced by extreme ends of luck or risk.</mark>"
+"The more extreme the outcome, the less likely you can apply its lessons to your own life, because the more likely the outcome was influenced by extreme ends of luck or risk."

 "The trick when dealing with failure is arranging your financial life in a way that a bad investment here and a missed financial goal there won’t wipe you out so you can keep playing until the odds fall in your favor."

-"<mark>The hardest financial skill is getting the goalpost to stop moving.</mark>"
+"The hardest financial skill is getting the goalpost to stop moving."

 "Enough” is realizing that the opposite—an insatiable appetite for more—will push you to the point of regret."